 Few new elements are proposed at Kewalo Basin Park, aside from continuing the Lei of Green to neighboring Ala Moana Beach Park.
 The statue honoring Saint Marianne Cope, and the sculpture entitled, "Ano Lani; Ano Honua" are intended to remain.
-The existing net-shed building currently can host community-supportive uses.
+The existing net-shed building currently leased to Kupu is proposed to continue to be used for community-supportive uses.
 Showers are proposed for upgrades, with attention to subsurface materials to facilitate improved drainage.